 Drink green, oolong, and black tea to take in some antioxidants.
 Breathe in the steam to help clear your stuffy nose.
 Add a spoonful of honey and a squeeze of lemon to soothe your sore throat.
 If caffeine bothers you, try decaf or herbal versions instead.

-Whether you slice it, mash it, or eat it whole, bananas are easy on the stomach.
+Whether you slice it, mash it, or eat it whole, bananas are usually easy on the stomach.
 They can be a go-to food if you’ve been hit with nausea, vomiting, and diarrhea.

 Toast or crackers are convenient foods when you're fighting illness.
 They pair well with chicken noodle soup, and their satisfying crunch can take the edge off hunger when your stomach can’t handle much.